-Cleaned and new books are distributed either through our Building Home Libraries program for PreK kids or free school book fairs for older students.
+Cleaned and new books are distributed either through our Building Home Libraries program for PreK kids or free school-wide book fairs for older students.
 To distribute books, we join with literacy partners like schools, clinics, Head Start programs, and other organizations that support literacy development for underserved children and families.

 Learn more below about Building Home Libraries and our School-Age program below: